User37som/libbitcoin/How-to-Spend-Bitcoin.md

     version 1
 }
 ```
 Notice that `transactions.inputs[0].script` is empty.
-This means that the input has not been signed.
+This means that the input has not been endorsed.

 Generate a random **nonce**.
 ```sh